wpmetabox/docsv2/docs/tutorials/search-posts-by-taxonomy.md

 ![Search box appears as following](https://i.imgur.com/Bzwysn3.png)

-## Step 3: Display hotels that meet the criterion
+## 3. Displaying hotels that meet the criterion

 Let’s use ajax to filter so people can click the **Search** button without reloading the website.